Kristiyan Kitov: Career

 Kitov started the 2017–18 season in Ludogorets II playing in the first match of the season against Lokomotiv 1929 Sofia.

-On 30 May 2018 Kitov ended his contract with Ludogorets due to mutual agreement, because he couldn't find a place in the first team and the team didn't want to stop his development.
+On 30 May 2018, Kitov ended his contract with Ludogorets due to mutual agreement, because he could not find a place in the first team and the team did not want to stop his development.

-Lokomotiv GO
+On 7 July 2018, Kitov signed a contract with the Bulgarian Second League team Lokomotiv GO.

-On 7 July 2018 Kitov signed a contract with the Bulgarian Second League team Lokomotiv GO.
+On 15 February 2024, after five seasons with Strumska Slava, Kitov announced his retirement at the age of just 27, as he had torn a posterior cruciate ligament, which was another heavy injury for him.